department-of-veterans-affairs/caseflow/client/README.md

 > $ npm install <new-library> --save

-Ensure the dependency management file  (npm-shrinkwrap.json) is updated:
+The above command will update the package.json and install the module to the `/node_modules` directory.
+However, this does not guarantee a deterministic install, especially when multiple modules have the same dependency module.
+To ensure consist installation of npm modules, we use [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap).
+After installing a new package (updating package.json) you must also ensure the dependency management file (`npm-shrinkwrap.json`) is updated:

 > $ npm shrinkwrap